Ergodicity of explicit logarithmic cocycles over IETs

-Skew-products of the form \eqref{IETskew} where $T:I\to I$ is a \emph{rotation} (i.e.~the map $T(x)=x+\alpha \mod 1$) are one of the most studied examples in infinite ergodic theory (see for example the monographs \cite{aaronson_introduction_1997, schmidt_cocycles_1977}).
-In particular, when the cocycle $\varphi$ is of the form $\varphi=\chi_{[0, \beta]}-\beta$, for some $0 < \beta < 1$, there is a long history of results on it starting from ergodicity (see for example \cite{schmidt_cylinder_1978,conze_ergodicite_1976,aaronson_visitors_1982,oren_ergodicity_1983,avila_visits_2015,aaronson2016discrepancy}).
+Skew-products of the form \eqref{IETskew} where $T: I \to I$ is a \emph{rotation} (i.e., the map $T(x)=x+\alpha \mod 1$) are one of the most studied examples in infinite ergodic theory (see for example the monographs \cite{aaronson_introduction_1997, schmidt_cocycles_1977} { and the references therein}).
+In particular, when the cocycle $\varphi $ is of the form $\varphi =\chi_{[0, \beta]}-\beta$ {(where $\chi_{[a, b]}$ denotes the characteristic function of the interval $[a,b]$ and $0 < \beta < 1$)} there is a long history of results on it, starting from ergodicity (see for example \cite{schmidt_cylinder_1978,conze_ergodicite_1976,aaronson_visitors_1982,oren_ergodicity_1983,avila_visits_2015,aaronson2016discrepancy}).
 Interval exchange transformations are a natural generalization of rotations.
-However, the problem of {ergodicity of skew-product extensions over IETs} is still very open despite being actively researched, see for example \cite{Hu-We, Co-Fr, Fr-Ul_Ehr, Fr-Hu, Ho, Ra-Tr1, Ra-Tr2, Ch-R} for some results in particular settings.
-In particular, some specific results for skew-products over IETs with $d>2$ when the cocycle $\varphi$ is piecewise constant or piecewise absolutely continuous were proved, for example, in \cite{Co-Fr, Fr-Ul_Ehr, marmi_cohomological_2005}.
+However, the problem of ergodicity of skew-product extensions over IETs is still {widely} open despite being actively researched; see, for example, \cite{Hu-We, Co-Fr, Fr-Ul_Ehr, Fr-Hu, Ho, Ra-Tr1, Ra-Tr2, Ch-R} for some results in particular settings.
+In particular, some specific results for skew-products over IETs with $d>2$, when the cocycle $\varphi $ is piecewise constant or piecewise absolutely continuous, were proved, for example, in \cite{Co-Fr, Fr-Ul_Ehr, marmi_cohomological_2005}.